RowanUnderwood/Mister-Cleanup-Script/README.md

 # Mister-Cleanup-Script
 Scans MiSTer games folders and deletes cores and directories based on if the games folders are empty.
+Asks for confirmation for each deletion.